Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 • Why it matters: This tells you what real people are actually searching to find you.
 You'll discover valuable keywords you didn't even know you were ranking for.

-• Action: If you see a keyword getting impressions but few clicks, it means you need to improve your page's title and description to be more compelling.
+• Action: If a keyword gets impressions but few clicks, improve your page's title and description to be more compelling.

 The Long Game

-SEO is the ultimate long-term investment for an indie developer.
+SEO for developers is the ultimate long-term investment.
 It's about building a brand that people trust and a traffic source that works for you while you sleep.
 Start with these simple, practical steps, be patient, and you will see results.